Light2Dark/Xiangqi-/README.md

 ## Contributions

 Contributions are always welcome!

-This game lacks game logic for all chess pieces and checkmate logic.
+This game lacks game logic for some chess pieces and checkmate logic.